developeranaz/qbittorrent-to-rclone-heroku/README.md

 * Switch to application settings.
 * Scroll down to see `config vars` > click `Reveal Config Vars`.

-#### i) RCLONE_CONFIG_IN_RAW_URL

-* Generate rclone.conf file from any terminal or cmd or termux or by using RCX android.
-* Make sure you have a valid config and the `remote name` shouldn't have spaces in it. eg- `[devanaz]`
-* You can't use Multiple cloud drive accounts in single rclone.conf file, if you done that your first config is only taken for upload.
-* We need any text/code hosting website, Use [gist-github](https://gist.github.com) github account needed.
-* Open rclone.config file using any text editors and copy all text inside rclone.conf and paste it in gist
-* Choose any file name and save it by clicking `Create secret gist`.
-* Then Click RAW button and copy the url (RAW is important)
-* Paste your config Url in the heroku 'RCLONE_CONFIG_IN_RAW_URL' Section
-* note : Don't share this url to anyone

 #### ii) WEBUSER
 * Type Your new Username in `WEBUSER` section